fregante/webext-permissions/readme.md

 Same as `getManifestPermissions` but it doesn't return a Promise.

+### dropOverlappingPermissions(permissions)

+`*://*/*` includes every URL also matched by `https://fregante.com/*`, so the latter is overlapping.

+This function accepts a [`Permissions`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/permissions/Permissions) object and it drops any permissions that are overlapping.
+Currently this only applies to origin permissions.

 ### isUrlPermittedByManifest(url)

 Check whether a specific URL is statically permitted by the manifest, whether in the `permissions` array or in a content script.
 Like `chrome.permissions.contains` except: